ProjectPythia/pythia-foundations/appendix/glossary.md

 remote
 : A repository hosted on a server such as {term}`GitHub`.

+scientific Python ecosystem
+: A collection of open source Python packages that support analysis, manipulation, and visualization of scientific data.

 upstream
 : The project repository from which a fork was created.